Grand Canyon National Park awarded nearly half a million dollars for monumental trash reduction program: 'This is a huge win'

 To reduce trash and protect nearby wildlife, pollinators, and landscapes, the Grand Canyon National Park and its partners will spend the next two and a half years creating a reusable food ware system in the park's South Rim area.
 Together, they will collect, wash, and redistribute reusable forks, knives, plates, and more to ensure these items can be reused for thousands of visitors — hopefully setting a model for other parks.

-"This is a huge win for the reuse movement and a win-win-win for our national parks and its surrounding communities," says Upstream CEO Crystal Dreisbach.
+"This is a huge win for the reuse movement and a win-win-win for our national parks and its surrounding communities," said Upstream CEO Crystal Dreisbach.

 "Our project team is not only going to show significant positive impact in Grand Canyon National Park from a waste, carbon, and jobs standpoint, but we're creating a microcosm of the circular economy that we want to see everywhere.
 It'll be a model reuse system in a cherished national treasure."